devsoc-unsw/chaos/backend/README.md

    * the password is in the `DATABSE_URL` field, which will look very similar to `postgres://postgres:<password>@localhost/chaos`
 * Install diesel-cli with `cargo install diesel_cli --no-default-features --features postgres`
 * Run `diesel setup && diesel migration run`
+  * If you get a server connection error, check out [this stackoverflow thread](https://stackoverflow.com/questions/32439167/psql-could-not-connect-to-server-connection-refused-error-when-connecting-to)
   * this might delete code in the backend, make sure to restore any deletions.
 * Run the server with `cargo run`
   * If you want to run the server and get it to restart upon changes, you can install `cargo watch` with `cargo install cargo-watch`